aukspot/dles/README.md

 - [AniGuessr](https://aniguessr.com) - A collection of daily games related to Anime, or Japanese animation.
 - [Animdle](https://animdle.com) - Guess the anime opening or ending with a video clue that gets less blurry with each guess.
 - [Avatardle](https://avatardle.com) - A daily guessing game based on the show Avatar: The Last Airbender.
-- [BingeWatcher](https://bingewatcher.org) - Guess the daily movie title by revealing its details.
 - [Box Office Game](https://boxofficega.me) - Guess the top five movies in the US domestic box office for the given weekend.
 - [Cartoonguessr](https://cartoonguesser.pythonanywhere.com) - Guess the cartoon character within 15 guesses.
-- [Cine2Nerdle](https://www.cinenerdle2.app) - Rearrange the cells into groups that represent movies/themes.
-Includes Critical - a game where you guess a movie by revealing as few clues as you can.
 - [CineLine](https://www.playcineline.com) - A daily movie puzzle where you place films in chronological order.
 - [Cinema Circuit](https://www.wfhgames.com/cinema-circuit) - Connect the two movie actors in the fewest links possible.
 - [Cinematrix](https://www.vulture.com/article/daily-movie-grid-trivia-game-cinematrix.html) - Fill out the grid with movies matching the criteria of each cell's row and column.
 Changes every weekday.
+- [CineNerdle](https://www.cinenerdle.app) - Rearrange the cells into groups that represent movies/themes.
+Includes Critical - a game where you guess a movie by revealing as few clues as you can.
 - [Cliffhanger](https://jumoh.com/games/cliffhanger/) - Hangman but it's always a movie title.
 - [Emoji Quiz - Movies](https://www.emojiquiz.net/movies) - Use the emojis to guess the title of the movie.
 - [Emoji Quiz - TV](https://www.emojiquiz.net/tv) - Use the emojis to guess the title of the tv show.